-Secure Clusters in Any Cloud, on Any K8s Distro
+Any Cloud, on Any K8s Distro

 Federate Resources Across Clusters

-Secure Multiple Clusters in Any Cloud, on Any Kubernetes Distribution
+Any Cloud, Any Kubernetes Distribution

 - Works anywhere

-- On-prem, hybrid and multi-cloud
+- On-premises, hybrid, and multi-cloud

 - Improves observability

-- Simplifies and speeds troubleshooting and support
+- Simplifies and speeds up troubleshooting and support

 - Provides consistency

-- Across complex, distributed architectures
+- Across complex, distributed architecture

-Federate Resources Across Clusters by Identity, Policy and Service
+Federate Resources by Identity, Policy & Service

-- A pod can recognize other pods and is aware of policy rules that reference pods running in other clusters
+- A pod can recognize other pods and is aware of policy rules that reference pods running in other clusters.

-- Define policies once and apply across all clusters
+- Define policies once and apply across all clusters.